 - Minimum delay between 2 messages of this campaign: This will prevent your campaign from being shown frequently if the user executes the trigger action multiple times within a short time window.

 - Ignore Global Delay between 2 On-site Messaging campaigns: Global Delay will prevent your user from seeing too many in-app / on-site campaigns within a specific time window.
 Check this to not consider global delay for this specific campaign.

-- Auto Dismiss message after: This will auto dismiss the in-apps after the defined auto-dismiss time so that it does not bother the user.
+- Auto Dismiss message after: This will dismiss the in-apps after the defined auto-dismiss time so that it does not bother the user.

 Few things to note around Delivery Controls

-- Delivery controls are applicable at a device level and hence for one user who is logged with the same user unique id on two different devices, the delivery controls will be applied separately.
+- Delivery controls are applicable at a device level and hence for one user who has logged with the same user unique id on two different devices, the delivery controls will be applied separately.